2013 Boeing 787 Dreamliner grounding: Groundings

 On January 20, the NTSB declared that overvoltage was not the cause of the Boston incident, as voltage did not exceed the battery limit of 32 V, and the charging unit passed tests.
 The battery had signs of short-circuiting and thermal runaway.
 Despite this, on January 24, the NTSB announced that it had not yet pinpointed the cause of the Boston fire; the FAA would not allow U.S.-based Dreamliners to fly again until the problem was found and corrected.
 In a press briefing that day, NTSB Chairwoman Deborah Hersman said that the NTSB had found evidence of the failure of multiple safety systems designed to prevent these battery problems and stated that fire must never happen on an aircraft.
-The Japan Transport Safety Board (JTSB) has said on January 23 that the battery in ANA jets in Japan reached a maximum voltage of 31 V (lower than the 32 V limit like the Boston JAL 787), but had a sudden unexplained voltage drop to near zero.
+The Japan Transport Safety Board (JTSB) has said on January 23 that the battery in ANA jets in Japan reached a maximum voltage of 31 V (i.e. they were operating within the 32 V limit as the Boston JAL 787 had been), but had a sudden unexplained voltage drop to near zero.
 All cells had signs of thermal damage before the thermal runaway.
-ANA and JAL had replaced several 787 batteries before the mishaps.
+ANA and JAL had already replaced several 787 batteries before the fires occurred.
 As of January 29, 2013, JTSB approved the Yuasa factory quality control while the American NTSB continues to look for defects in the Boston battery.

-Industry experts disagreed on the consequences of the grounding: Boeing's competitor Airbus was confident that Boeing would resolve the issue and that no airlines would switch to a different type of aircraft, while other experts saw the problem as "costly" and "could take upwards of a year."
+Industry experts disagreed on the consequences of the grounding: Boeing's competitor Airbus was confident that Boeing would resolve the issue and that no airlines would switch to a different type of aircraft, while other experts saw the problem as "costly" and said it "could take upwards of a year" to resolve.

 Only two U.S.-based airlines operated the Dreamliner at the time – United Airlines and American Airlines.
 Chile's Directorate General of Civil Aviation (DGAC) grounded LAN Airlines' three 787s.
 The Indian Directorate General of Civil Aviation (DGCA) directed Air India to ground its six Dreamliners.
 The Japanese Transport Ministry made the ANA and JAL groundings official and indefinite following the FAA announcement.
-The European Aviation Safety Agency also followed the FAA's advice and grounded the only two European 787s operated by LOT Polish Airlines.
+The European Aviation Safety Agency also followed the FAA's advice and grounded the only two European 787s, operated by LOT Polish Airlines.
 Qatar Airways announced it was grounding its five Dreamliners.
 Ethiopian Air was the final operator to announce temporary groundings, of its four Dreamliners.